erkanzileli/registry-auth-server/README.md

 But I already created and put it these to `ssl` directory.

 Also I have an example Registry configuration file.
-In the root directory of registry-auth-server config.yml
+In the root directory of registry-auth config.yml

 You can run a registry instance like this.
 I give my all network interfaces to this container.
 This is easyway.
 If your 5000 port is unavailable then you should change 5000 port to another port which you want in config.yml file.